Daughters of Africa: New Daughters of Africa: An International Anthology of Writing by Women of African Descent (2019)

-New Daughters of Africa was launched in London at the South Bank Centre on 9 March 2019 at the WOW Festival, and contributors were subsequently featured at many other festivals and venues in the UK and abroad, including at the Wimbledon BookFest, the NGC Bocas Lit Fest in Trinidad, the Bernie Grant Arts Centre, and Somerset House.
-Editions of the anthology have also been published in the US by Amistad (HarperCollins) and in South Africa by Jonathan Ball Publishers.
+New Daughters of Africa was launched in London at the South Bank Centre on 9 March 2019 at the WOW Festival, and contributors were subsequently featured at many other festivals and venues in the UK and abroad, including at the Wimbledon BookFest, the NGC Bocas Lit Fest in Trinidad, the Bernie Grant Arts Centre, Somerset House, and the British Library.

+Editions of the 2019 anthology have also been published in the US by Amistad (HarperCollins) and in South Africa by Jonathan Ball Publishers.
+In 2022, a new UK paperback edition was published by Penguin Books.
+In May 2023, a German-language abridgement of the anthology, entitled Neue Töchter Afrikas, featuring 30 of the contributors, was published by Unrast Verlag.